FlashDrag/cyclebay/README.md

 ##### Buyer Goals

 #### Epic: Viewing and Navigation
+- As a Shopper, I want to be able to see a home page so that I can quickly understand the purpose of the site and learn more about the business
+- As a Shopper, I want to be able to easily navigate throughout the site to find content so that I can find what I'm looking for efficiently
 - As a Shopper, I want to be able to view a list of bikes so that I can select one to purchase
 - As a Shopper, I want to be able to view the details of a bike so that I can identify the price, description, technical characteristics, type, size, rating and image
 - As a Shopper, I want to be able to quickly identify deals, clearance items and special offers so that I can take advantage of special savings on products I'd like to purchase